ptrace() and accidental boot fix on ia64

 wrong and got an almost immediate response from Dmitry V. Levin:

-did not show actual error.
+strace did not show actual error.

-After a source code tweak he pointed at ptrace()
+After a source code tweak he pointed at ptrace() syscall failure

-returning -EIO
+returning -EIO:

 $ ./strace -d /